EconomyLens.com

 US President Donald Trump, making a toast at a state banquet with China's President Xi Jinping, is hoping to seal business deals and geopolitical wins in the final day of summit meetings in Beijing. ©AFP

-Beijing (AFP) – US President Donald Trump will seek out trade wins as he heads into final meetings with Xi Jinping on Friday at a superpower summit overshadowed by the Chinese leader’s uncharacteristically sharp warning on Taiwan.
-The US leader is hoping to seal business deals in a raft of sectors including agriculture, aviation, and artificial intelligence, but will also be looking for geopolitical wins in areas including the Middle East war.
+Beijing (AFP) – US President Donald Trump is seeking trade wins when he meets Xi Jinping on Friday for the last day of a superpower summit he says has already resulted in a Chinese offer to help open the Strait of Hormuz.
+The US leader is hoping to seal deals in sectors including agriculture, aviation, and artificial intelligence, as well as contain differences between the two sides in a number of tense geostrategic areas — not least the Middle East war.

 Related

-But Trump’s overtures to Xi, whom he described as a “great leader” and “friend”, have so far been met with more muted tones from the Chinese leader.
-The warm handshakes and pomp a day earlier were overshadowed by a blunt warning from Xi that missteps on the sensitive issue of Taiwan could push their two countries into “conflict”.
-Trump did not comment on Taiwan to reporters on Thursday, but US Treasury Secretary Scott Bessent told CNBC the president would say more “in the coming days”.
+The warm handshakes and pomp on Thursday were somewhat overshadowed by a blunt warning from Xi on a much longer standing geopolitical flashpoint, Taiwan.
+Shortly after talks started, Chinese state media reported Xi had told Trump that missteps on the sensitive issue of Taiwan could push their two countries into “conflict.”
+The Fox News interview did not touch upon Taiwan, and Trump did not comment to reporters when asked about the matter on Thursday.
+However, US Treasury Secretary Scott Bessent told CNBC the president would say more “in the coming days.”

 © 2024 AFP